-Vitamin B12 gummies get talked about like they’re simply a tastier alternative to capsules.
-From a manufacturing standpoint, they’re a much more demanding product: a heat-processed, moisture-active system where dose accuracy and end-of-shelf-life potency have to hold up through cooking, depositing, conditioning, packaging, shipping, and storage.
+Vitamin B12 gummies are often dismissed as just a tastier version of capsules.
+But they're actually a heat-processed, moisture-active system where dose accuracy and shelf-life potency have to survive cooking, depositing, conditioning, packaging, shipping, and storage.
+That's a lot of steps for a tiny amount of active.

-The part most people miss is that B12 is typically used at very low levels compared to the size of the gummy.
-That makes these formulas a “small number inside a big system” challenge-micrograms of active have to stay consistent inside grams of gel, across thousands (or millions) of pieces.
+Most people miss a key point: B12 is used at very low levels relative to the gummy size.
+That turns these formulas into a "small number inside a big system" challenge—micrograms of active have to stay consistent inside grams of gel, across thousands or millions of pieces.

 Gummies aren’t just a format—they’re a process

-With powders or capsules, you’re mostly managing blend uniformity and fill weight.
-Gummies add a full thermal and mechanical process on top of that, and each step can nudge the final result if it isn’t tightly controlled.
+With powders or capsules, you mostly manage blend uniformity and fill weight.
+Gummies throw in a full thermal and mechanical process.
+Every step can nudge the result if not tightly controlled.

 - Cooking to reach the right solids and texture